qilin-zhou/qilin-zhou.github.io/_pages/about.md

 My research interests lie at the intersection of **Software Engineering (SE)** and **Artificial Intelligence (AI)**, with a specific focus on **Formal Quality Assurance for AI**.

-I am a native speaker of both Cantonese and Mandarin.

 <br>